gayled/MSWebDev/lesson-35-linking-web-pages-within-your-site-using-the-nav-and-anchor-tags.md

 For now, we will separate the page links by using the \| \(pipe\) character.
 Notice how the link to the Home page is a hash tag, which is a link that goes nowhere, therefore staying on the current page.

 1. Copy the nav element code to your second page in the same location, changing the Home link to index.html and the second link to \#.
 Check that your links work correctly.
+2. On both pages, link the logo to index.html, using \# on the home page and index.html on the second page.

 ### Code Example